camlee/power-meter/esp32-viewe/docs/SCOPE_AND_ROADMAP.md

   uncertainty where wall time is unavailable.
 - Provide local calibration, Wi-Fi, storage, time/status, setup, and diagnostics.
-- Serve a useful local web application with live readings, history, browser time contribution, device information, and remote-display control.
+- Serve a useful local web application with live readings, history, browser time contribution, cycle summaries, device information, and remote-display control.
 - Add browser calibration, settings writes, and storage features as they become useful;
   they are product backlog, not blockers for the completed web-app milestone.